The 2006 National Coach of the Year, Pearl is one of 10 coaches in contention for the annual award

 Auburn and Pearl had as high as the No. 2 ranked recruiting class in 2017 before 17-year-old Austin Wiley enrolled in Auburn in December, No. 25 in 2016, No. 15 in 2015 and No. 32 in 2014.

-Under Pearl, Auburn has graduated 12 players in Malcolm Canada, Chris Denson, Asauhn Dixon-Tatum, KT Harrell, Allen Payne, Cinmeon Bowers, Jordon Granger, Josh Dollard, Dylan Spencer, C.J.
-Holmes, Jonathan Walker and Tahj Shamsid-Deen.
+Under Pearl, Auburn is 18-of-19 graduating players in Malcolm Canada, Chris Denson, Asauhn Dixon-Tatum, KT Harrell, Allen Payne, Cinmeon Bowers, Jordon Granger (2), Josh Dollard, Dylan Spencer, C.J.
+Holmes, Jonathan Walker, Tahj Shamsid-Deen, Devin Waddell, T.J.
+Dunans, LaRon Smith, Ronnie Johnson and Frankie Sullivan.